 With the holiday season looking a little different this year, you may have to rethink how you can accomplish everything you want to do to make the season feel special.
-While Ubisoft+ certainly won’t be the answer to all of your holiday goals, it can help with a surprising amount of them!
-The monthly subscription service gives you access to over 100 games on PC, many of them premium* editions that include DLC and other extra content, and for subscribers in the US, Ubisoft+ is also available on Amazon Luna and Stadia.
-The full list of Ubisoft+ games features the latest releases, biggest franchises, and cult-est classics, and whether it’s bonding with friends and family or getting your mind to a place of calm and serenity, here are some of our suggestions for accomplishing your holiday goals through gaming.
+While Ubisoft+ certainly won't be the answer to all of your holiday goals, it can help with a surprising amount of them!
+The monthly subscription service gives you access to over 100 games on PC, many of them premium* editions that include DLC and other extra content.
+The full list of Ubisoft+ games features the latest releases, biggest franchises, and cult-est classics, and whether it's bonding with friends and family or getting your mind to a place of calm and serenity, here are some of our suggestions for accomplishing your holiday goals through gaming.

 Assassin's Creed Valhalla Ultimate Edition